ACM40960/project-AaronT56/README.md

 - `BERT_Fine_Tuned_Model.ipynb`: Jupyter Notebook that implements the fine-tuning of the BERT model for binary classification on the philosophical text data.
 This notebook generalizes philosophical themes into a binary classification (positive vs. negative) and trains the model accordingly.

-- `Abbreviations.ipynb`: Jupyter Notebook used to create the .py file that will be used to create the naming abbreviations of the texts for the x-axis of the graph..
+- `Abbreviations.ipynb`: Jupyter Notebook used to create the .py file that will be used to create the naming abbreviations of the texts for the x-axis of the graph.

-- `belief_maps.ipynb`: Jupyter Notebook that deals with creating and visualizing belief maps based on the philosophical texts.
+- `belief_maps.ipynb`: This notebook creates the .py file which is used to map each of the texts in the data set to the belief which they have been categorised into.
+It is simply a long dictionary.

 - `abbreviations.py`: Python script that contains functions and data for handling abbreviations related to the philosophical texts (Nihilism, Romanticism, Stoicism).

-- `belief_maps.py`: Python script that includes functions and utilities for generating belief maps from the philosophical texts.
+- `belief_maps.py`: This is the file which is used to map the underlying philosophical beliefs of a text with the texts in the data set.

 - `All_Texts/`: Directory containing all of the collected philosophical texts used in the analysis, organized by philosophical theme (Nihilism, Romanticism, Stoicism).